-The phone has curved design along with a removable glossy plastic finish back panel.
-The design has been kept simple and subtle.
-The back camera is situated on the top of the panel along with a small microphone/ speaker and flash next to it.
-A 3.5 mm jack is present on the top surface rim of the phone.
-The sides of the phone have a faux metallic finish which somewhat gives looks of chrome finish.
-There is a volume control button on the left and phone lock button on the right.
-The volume appears to be a little tight, not that responsive and smooth as compared to other smartphones, You might have to press it harder in order to properly use it.
+There is a volume control button on the left and a phone lock button on the right.
+The volume appears to be a little tight, and not as responsive and smooth as compared to other smartphones, You might have to press it harder in order to properly use it.
 The micro USB port to charge the phone is on the bottom side of the phone.
-The front of the phone is a 5 inch HD Display.
+The front of the phone is a 5-inch HD Display.
 The 5 MP front camera is near the speaker grill.

 3. Performance and Storage: